otp-demo/otp-gitops-apps/clusters/cluster-services/vault/README.md

 ![vault-cluster](vault-cluster.png "Vault Cluster Topology")

-Vault is primarly being used to provide a key-value store for secrets, used in conjunction with the external-secrets tool allows for secrets to be centralised in cloud provider agnostic and decentralised method.
-The vault installation is setup to be deployed on 3 (this could be increased) fixed pre-determind clusters. ideally a cluster would be placed in each cloud provider to cover of an outage in the other provider.
+Vault is primarily being used to provide a key-value store for secrets, used in conjunction with the external-secrets tool allows for secrets to be centralised in cloud provider agnostic and decentralised method.
+The vault installation is setup to be deployed on 3 (this could be increased) fixed pre-determined clusters. ideally a cluster would be placed in each cloud provider to cover of an outage in the other provider.

-Each cluster has 3 vault nodes running, in total there are 9 vault nodes running and communicating with eachother.
+Each cluster has 3 vault nodes running, in total there are 9 vault nodes running and communicating with each other.

 Data is stored in each persistent volume, attached to each node.

 # Installation
-Installation is mananaged through argocd, access and small local cluster customisation is configured automatically.
+Installation is managed through argocd, access and some minor local cluster customization is configured automatically.
 Currently a kustomization file needs to be updated to align cluster and dns names across all nodes.

 ## Kustomization
 A kustomization is included, which is setup to provide adjust DNS names used in certificates generated and similar for the configuration file.
 ## Config
-What needs to be updated is leader_api_addrs with the address of each vault instance, this can be predetermined before deployment, the same config file for each deployment.
+What needs to be updated is leader_api_addrs with the address of each vault instance, this can be predetermined before deployment, the same config file is for each deployment.

 [openshift-modern-availability]: https://github.com/raffaelespazzoli/openshift-modern-availability/blob/master/establishing-trust.md
 [README.md]: https://github.com/nickmerrett/otp-gitops-services/tree/master/instances/cert-manager

-## Initaliation and Unsealing
+## Initialisation and Unsealing
-Once the cluster(s) are installed vault needs to be initaised, this will genereate the unseal keys and root token, which should be keept safely and securly somewhere else.
-Currently this is not automated.
+Once the cluster(s) are installed vault needs to be initialised, this will generate the unseal keys and root token, which should be kept safely and securely somewhere else.
+Currently this is **not** automated.

 ```
 exec vault-0 -n vault -- vault operator init -address https://vault-0.cluster1.vault-internal.vault.svc.clusterset.local:8200 -ca-path /etc/vault-tls/ca.crt -format=json -recovery-shares 1 -recovery-threshold 1)